AlvaroParker/config/README.md

-# Arch Linux and Hyprland dot files
+# Arch Linux and Hyprland/i3 dot files
 ## Warning!
 The installation script `install` will overwrite your existing dot files!
 The script has only been tested on a freshly installed Arch Linux with GNOME.
 Use at your own risk!

 ## Instalation: